Jasmine Birtles

 Recent news articles reveal horror stories like the pensioner conned out of £4,000 – thinking she was helping the police.
 Fraudsters are now so convincing and easy to believe, it’s hard to spot if you’re dealing with a legitimate company or if you’re a scam victim.

-Here are the most sophisticated scams to surface (already!) in 2024 – and how to make sure you’re not conned.
+Here are the most sophisticated scams to surface in 2025 – and how to make sure you’re not conned.

 This one hit the news at the end of March: people scammed into investing their life savings into whisky barrels, then the company disappearing.
 Investors were either told to invest in barrels that didn’t actually exist, were sold multiple times to different investors, or charged five times the actual worth of the whisky.